gangadharapranay/newrepo/README.md

 # newrepo
-This is my first git repository
+This is my first git repository.
+You know i have done it on my own...